Leland John Haworth: Atomic Energy Commission

 A few months after his first wife died in 1961, Haworth along with Glenn T. Seaborg, was assigned by President John F. Kennedy to become commissioner of the Atomic Energy Commission.
 He accepted the position and worked long hours, soon heading the research of the AEC.
 He supported a ban on atmospheric nuclear testing, helping to develop the Limited Test Ban Treaty in 1963.
 He also traveled to Alaska to assist with Operation Chariot, a plan to use nuclear bombs in the construction of a harbor as part of Operation Plowshare, and met with various Inuit groups.
 The project was never carried out.
 Haworth wrote Civilian Nuclear Power–A Report to the President–1962, an influential public policy paper.

 National Science Foundation

 In 1963, President Kennedy asked Haworth to direct the National Science Foundation.
 He tackled issues there such as Project Mohole, bringing new colleges into NSF research, and planning for the Very Large Array.
 He also assisted Congressman Emilio Q. Daddario draft an important NSF reorganization bill.
 Haworth was elected to the American Academy of Arts and Sciences, the American Philosophical Society, and the National Academy of Sciences in 1965.
 In 1969, Haworth's term as NSF director ended, and he moved to Long Island, New York.
 He became a part-time assistant to the president of Associated Universities, Inc., a position he held until 1975, and was special consultant to the director of Brookhaven.
-He is buried in West Newton Cemetery, West Newton, Indiana.

 Death

 Haworth died on March 5, 1979, at St. Charles Hospital in Port Jefferson, New York.
+He is buried in West Newton Cemetery, West Newton, Indiana.